 - Instantly share your posts on Facebook, Twitter, Tumblr and other social networks.

 Keep in mind that other devices running Windows 10 may not support certain features, like the ability to capture and upload photos and videos.
-You can get Instagram for Windows 10 PCs and Windows 10 Mobile from Microsoft Store here.
+You can get Instagram for Windows PCs from Microsoft Store here.

 WhatsApp has been an active supporter of the Windows platform.
 This was the same even before it was acquired by Facebook.
 Though no UWP app was released for the same.
-The Windows Phone 8 app along with the Project Centennial Windows 10 app works great.
-This app is being regularly updated with features as well as bug fixes.
-The latest major feature update that WhatsApp got was the Stories feature, and we regularly see leaks about the Windows Phone app about getting new features.
+This app is regularly updated with features as well as bug fixes.

-Twitter has always been supporting Windows platform.
-Before, they had a Windows 8 and a Windows Phone 8.1 app and later they released a UWP app for Windows 10 devices as well.
+Twitter has always been supporting the Windows platform.
 This app works quite fine.
 I am not saying that it is bug-free, but as far as I know, Twitter apps for iOS and Android are not bug-free either.
 But yeah, this app gets your work done.

-I know many of you will complain about the third party counterparts of the apps listed above being better than these official ones.
-I somewhat agree to that.
+I know many of you will complain about the third-party counterparts of the apps listed above being better than these official ones.
+I somewhat agree with that.
 There is no known harm at the moment by using them, but I mainly intended to include the apps from the official publishers here in my article.